In combination with trastuzumab

 Of the most common adverse reactions, a majority were Grade 1 or 21

-Adverse reactions in ≥10% of patients
+Adverse reactions in ≥10% of patients1

 TUKYSA + trastuzumab (N = 86*)